mohaminemed/R2CFL/README.md

 * **A3FL (Zhang et al., NeurIPS'23)**
 * **Neurotoxin (Zhang et al., ICML'22)**

 **Note:** These attacks are implemented following their original specifications and can be combined with the available defense mechanisms and reputation models.
-The backdoor attack implementations used in this work are based on our backdoor framework, available at [GitHub repository](https://github.com/Ayoub-46/sok_eswa?utm_source=chatgpt.com).
+The backdoor attack implementations used in this work are based on our [backdoor framework](https://github.com/Ayoub-46/sok_eswa).